enteresanlikk/drupal-local-development/README.md

 You can install the [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) on Visual Studio Code and create a more effective working environment.

+    BLT will be unsupported on December 31, 2024.
+Therefore, if you are using BLT in your project, I recommend using Drush instead of BLT.

 - Delete existing docker Desktop and DDEV
 - If you already have a working build, you don't need to do anything in this step.
 Open WSL2.
 You can open PowerShell and type wsl to check if it is on.
 - Download the [.wslconfig](.wslconfig) file and move it to C:\Users\USER.
 You can update this file according to your own computer specifications.
 It works most efficiently with 2GB RAM.
 Try to give a minimum of 2GB RAM.